Controlling Your Finances

-Controlling the finances of your club will be much, much easier if you keep accurate records in a way that can be used to report against your annual budget.
-Being able to measure your annual budget against your actual income and expenditure will allow you to control your club’s finances and quickly spot if things aren’t going to plan!
+Whereas being able to measure your annual budget against your actual income and expenditure will allow you to control your club’s finances and quickly spot if things aren’t going to plan.

 All clubs are legally required to keep accounting records which log all of the club’s financial transactions.

-You also need to keep other records including:
+You also need to keep records of other information, including:

-- Member subscriptions - database of all members, including names, contact details, fees paid/owed.
+- Member subscriptions – a database of all members, including names, contact details, fees paid/owed.

-- Record of all income received - receipts should be issued for all income received.
+- All income received - receipts should be issued for all income received.

-- Record of all payments made - invoices and receipts should be kept for all payments made.
+- All payments made - invoices and receipts should be kept for all payments made.

-- Asset register of fixed assets – detailing description and location of equipment etc.
+- Fixed assets – a description and location of equipment etc.

-- Cash Book – details of all bank and cash transactions.
+- Cash – details of all bank and cash transactions.

 - Bank/building society account statements.